Skip to content

 • Official organisations will not pressure you to make a payment on the spot.
 If something feels wrong, stop the conversation and ask someone for advice.

 • Scam callers may ask students to transfer money and may then try to take control of their phone by downloading an app.
 This is not the way that official organisations in the UK operate.
-Do not download apps sent to you via a link.
+Please be very digitally cautious - never download apps sent to you via a link.

 • Never share personal details or financial information (bank details, card number) with someone you do not know.